-The First Presbyterian Church Adult Education programs provide opportunities for every member to advance their faith and their understanding of the Presbyterian Church.
+The First Presbyterian Church Adult Education programs are offered under the title ACADEMY FOR FAITH AND LIFE.
 Each program welcomes visitors and new members at any time throughout the year.

 Members meet in Zip-Code clusters for restaurant meals and fellowship.
 Watch the bulletin announcements for dates and times of this popular activity.